divi243/100-days-of-code/log.md

 ***Today's Progress*** - slow day, read about big on notation again, continued testing of mouse hovering.
 Learned about parameter passing using data providers in test ng framework.

 Thoughts: not so satisfied.
+### Day 24:September 8th 2020

+***Today's Progress*** - Added more test cases - verification of image icons, number of columns, menu items on the page, test search bar, title etc
+Reading about selenium and testing.
+Learned about List of web elements, how to check for only displayed items on screen, tested for navigation.

+Thoughts: good as i learned how to grab a list of elements within other list.